sgware/sabre/readme.md

 their beliefs are correct, and (3) is made only of actions that are explained for all other agents who act.

+A narrative planner is not meant to replace human authors but to assist them in telling interactive stories.
+People are better than algorithms at telling stories, and even if they weren't, storytelling is an important feature of human culture that should not be automated away.
+The value of a narrative planner is its ability to assist in procedural storytelling by re-generating a story quickly at run time as part of some larger interactive narrative system.

 Sample problems and code to compare different configurations of Sabre can be found in a separate repository: https://github.com/sgware/sabre-benchmarks